Files Submission

 File deletion: File has been deleted

-Checking ENA File Upload Status
+Checking ENA File Processing Status

 Note